dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/intermediate-result-unit.md

 ### originalImageHashId

-The hash ID of the source image.
+The hash ID of the original image.

 ```typescript
 OriginalImageHashId: string;